nsrr/nsrr_data_harmonization/README.md

-After carefully evaluating the main sources of heterogeneity in PSG data generation and processing across datasets, we’ve identified four varying components in the metadata - sleep test type (i.e., type I or II polysomnography, type III or IV polygraphy/home sleep apnea test), flow reduction, oxygen desaturation, and arousal.
-Here is a diagram for how commonly referred to as AHI3% and AHI4% can vary in the these categories and create many more permutations.
+After carefully evaluating the main sources of heterogeneity in PSG data generation and processing across datasets, we’ve identified four varying components in the metadata:
+- Sleep test type (i.e., type I or II polysomnography, type III or IV polygraphy/home sleep apnea test)
+- Flow reduction criteria
+- Oxygen desaturation threshold
+- Arousals

+The commonly referenced AHI3% and AHI4% vary across these dimensions, resulting in multiple permutations.

 ![](README_files/figure-gfm/unnamed-chunk-3-3.png)<!-- --> Among the 13
 permutations of AHI3% and AHI4% as illustrated in the diagram above,